emberjs/website/source/blog/2015-05-05-glimmer-merging.md

 There are several known issues that you should consider when evaluating
 Glimmer:

-* We are still a few memory leaks that we have identified and are quickly addressing.
+* There are still a few memory leaks that we have identified and are quickly addressing.
 * The concept of `controller` in templates and actions in Ember 1.x was fairly nuanced.
 Glimmer started with a simpler model and layered compatibility on top.
 There are known gaps in the compatibility layer that we are still addressing.
+* There are still a number of issues in the testing helpers (especially the faux unit tests that use "isolated containers") that are causing apps that work correctly to fail tests.
+We are working to fix the test helpers, and should have that work done before we release 1.13 beta.
 * There are likely a number of not-yet-known compatibility issues in Glimmer.
 You should assume that the vast majority of issues you encounter when testing Glimmer over the next few weeks will be addressed